VisaLisa/visalisa.github.io/_posts/2018-03-30-Creative-Coding.md

 #### Asking Questions

-We were trying to solve a few problems within our parent community.
-The first is that customers were asking duplicate questions when they could be getting an answer immediately.
-We also noticed that a lot of questions weren’t being formatted correctly, and adequate details were not being added.
+I loved watching my team build new relationship and the brand interaction with local communities and businesses.
+We were always trying to solve problems by asking questions to how we can improve.
+Within our parent community, we notice there was a heighten concern with kids safety.
+To address this, we made "Be safe" rules within our course.
+Showing examples of how to be safe in a classroom, from physical safety to internet dangers, help our students and parents

 #### Products